prasanthj/ysmart-frjoin/README.md

 For latest updates refer the project site http://ysmart.cse.ohio-state.edu/

-Disclaimer: This is a part of class project implementation.
+NOTE: This is a part of class project implementation.
 Not tested for production use.